 My Experience with the “Love Bite”

 The New Age/New Cage teaches followers to not look at the past because it’s over.
 However, it fails to mention that the past will run the present and the future, when left unchecked and unhealed.
-I will describe this in more detail, as it relates to the sexual abuse that I experienced at age three, in which I learned to surrender to the two perpetrators, as my efforts to fight back were futile.
+I will describe this in more detail, as it relates to the sexual abuse that I experienced at age three, in which I had to surrender to the two perpetrators, as my efforts to fight back were futile.
 At that time, I learned to just be the victim and, as such, my acceptance of this victim role continued to play out in my life in different ways over several decades.

 One of these ways was a relationship I feel was a love bite situation, which occurred during 2001-2003, over a timeline of approximately one and a half to two years – although while living through it, it felt like a decade.
 My family and I still find it hard to believe that this relationship was relatively short.
 Its effects were long lasting and the person I will refer to as “Derek” (pseudonym) kept reappearing in my life, years after I ended the relationship.